duesee/imap-next/proxy/README.md

 The tool takes care to "register" the local CA with [typical trust stores](https://github.com/FiloSottile/mkcert#supported-root-stores) on your system.

 We recommend creating a `private` folder in the `proxy` directory before creating certificates and keys.
-The `private` folder is `.gitignore'd, so you can't accidentally push your keys.
+The `private` folder is `.gitignore`d, so you can't accidentally push your keys.

 ```shell
 mkdir private